twang1993/DiversityByGeneTransfer/README.md

 # HGT_Promotes_Diversity

-This is the repository for the Matlab and Python codes associated with the manuscript 'Horizontal Gene Transfer Overcomes the Diversity Limit of Competing Microbial Species'.
+This is the repository for the codes, data files and figures associated with the manuscript 'Horizontal Gene Transfer Overcomes the Diversity Limit of Competing Microbial Species'.